sailthru/marigold-unity-sdk/README.md

-# Carnival Unity SDK
+# Marigold Unity SDK

 ## Purpose
-This Unity Plugin allows you to communicate with Carnival and show the Carnival mesage stream to enable Rich, Targeted Messaging in your App.
+This Unity Plugin allows you to communicate with Marigold and show the Marigold mesage stream to enable Rich, Targeted Messaging in your App.

 ## Setup